MIKE'S STUDIO ABOUT MIKE CHAIKIN SCULPTURES+archives CONTACT HOME work for sale

 More about Mike Chaikin's move to Cornwall

-Sculpture at that time had become the most important thing in my life.
-I fell in love with making in a way that I had not with medicine.
-I completed enough medical training to become a GP and immediately ran off to join Eastbourne art college and then Falmouth School of art to complete a degree in fine art/sculpture in 1990
+I completed enough medical training to become a GP and immediately ran off to join Eastbourne art college and then Falmouth School of art to complete a degree in 1990.

-I find that I love living in Cornwall more than in Brighton
+I find that I love living in Cornwall

 needed children’s nursery in Penryn

 Michael Chaikin.
-June 2005
+June 2011

 >SCULPTURES>